 A large number of cultural projects were organised in 2015 to mark the 65th anniversary of diplomatic relations between the two countries.
 In January 2017, a bilateral cultural agreement was signed.
 That same year was designated 'Switzerland-China Year of Tourism 2017'.

 Swiss nationals in China

 At the end of 2018, there were 3’353 Swiss citizens living in China (including Hong Kong).

 History of bilateral relations

-The first official contacts between the two countries took place in 1906.
+The first official contacts between the two countries were in 1906.
 A treaty of friendship signed in 1918 formalised relations between Switzerland and the Republic of China.

-Since Deng Xiaoping launched his open-door and reform policy in 1979, bilateral relations between Switzerland and China have developed at a very rapid pace.
-In 2015, the two countries celebrate 65 years of bilateral relations.
+Since Deng Xiaoping launched the reform and open-door policy in 1979, bilateral relations have intensified considerably.
+In 2015 the two countries marked 65 years of diplomatic relations.